 What do you think of this approach?
 Comment below with your thoughts.

 You can follow the Coffeehouse Questions Podcast and have it automatically downloaded to your device by subscribing on iTunes.
-You can also find it and follow on SoundCloud or search “Coffeehouse Questions with Ryan Pauly” on your Android podcast player.
+If you don’t have iTunes, find the podcast and follow on SoundCloud or search “Coffeehouse Questions with Ryan Pauly” on your Android podcast player.
+Finally, if you’d rather stick to the radio, you can listen to the show on 100.1 KGBA every Saturday night from 9-9:30 PT.

 It is often said that people become teachers so that they don’t have to work over the summer.
 Although this may be true for some, it wasn’t true for me this past summer.
 I spent my vacation working at Summit Ministries and traveling to speak at different youth events.
 While at one of my speaking events, I was approached by a student who wanted to know my thoughts on drinking and smoking weed.
 His argument was that it was fine to drink and smoke with his friends because it didn’t negatively affect his behavior or control his life.